Herbie (tree)

 A plaque on its trunk stated:

 On May 1, 1834, the town gave Herbie some company by planting rows of elm trees along East Elm Street.
 From 1957 onward, however, most of them succumbed to Dutch elm disease.
 As of 2003, only twenty of Yarmouth's original 739 elms had survived.

 After battling fifteen bouts of Dutch elm disease, in 2007, stripes appeared under the tree's bark, indicating a worsening condition.
 In August 2009, it was revealed that Herbie would be cut down on January 18 and 19, 2010, at a cost of $20,000.
 In October 2009, the plaque was removed from its trunk and replaced with a laminated version, and before the end of the year, "The Herbie Project" fund-raising campaign was set up to raise money to care for and plant other trees in the town.
-After the tree's demise, local woodworkers used its wood to make products which will be auctioned off to raise money for the trust.
+After the tree's demise, local woodworkers used its wood to make products to be auctioned off to raise money for the trust.

 A snowstorm during the night of January 17–18, 2010 postponed the removal.
 The tree was removed on January 19.
 A preliminary count of the tree's rings, done on site, revealed its age to be at least 212 years.
 On February 4, however, the official count showed it to be 217.
 The stump was removed over the weekend of May 29 and 30.

 A section of the trunk's base was on show at the 2010 Yarmouth Clam Festival.
 It is now on permanent display outside Yarmouth town hall, on Cleaves Street, a project of the local Eagle Scouts.

 Frank Knight, the town's former "tree warden", died at the age of 103 on May 14, 2012.
 Knight's casket was made, in secret, out of Herbie's wood.
 Succeeded by Deb Hopkins in 2006, Knight cared for the tree for half of his life, having accepted the role in 1956.
 Knight's efforts were recognized by the town: the athletic fields at North Yarmouth Academy bear his name, as does a forest behind the town's community garden; a tree in front of Yarmouth's town hall was planted in his honor; and, in 1983, he was the fourth recipient of the town's Latchstring Award.